SoftUni-Internal/interactive-content/EN/02-Inheritance/01-Inheritance.md

 [slide hideTitle]
 # Class Hierarchies – Java Collection

-`Object` is a universal superclass that is defined to be root of the entire class hierarchy in Java.
+`Object` is a universal superclass that is defined to be the root of the entire class hierarchy in Java.

-This means that every object that we create is implicitly a child of the class `Object` without us specifying it.
+This means that every class that we create is implicitly a child of the class `Object` without us specifying it.

 [image assetsSrc="inheritance-example(3).png" /]